codacy/codacy-rubocop/docs/description/Style_OneLineConditional.md

-Checks for uses of if/then/else/end constructs on a single line.
+Checks for uses of `if/then/else/end` constructs on a single line.
+A ternary operator (`?:`) or multi-line `if` is more readable.
-`AlwaysCorrectToMultiline` config option can be set to true to autocorrect all offenses to multi-line constructs.
-When `AlwaysCorrectToMultiline` is false (default case) the autocorrect will first try converting them to ternary operators.
+`AlwaysCorrectToMultiline` config option can be set to `true` to autocorrect all offenses to multi-line constructs.
+When `AlwaysCorrectToMultiline` is `false` (default case) the autocorrect will first try converting them to ternary operators.

 # Examples